Holographic approach to thermalization in general anisotropic theories

-In this paper we extend some of these works of \cite{Liu-s} and \cite{Fonda}, and consider the Vaidya-like geometries that describes the formation the black brane with the general asymptotic anisotropic Lifshitz metric including hyperscaling violation.
-The holographic models in this background have been used to study the diffusion of heavy quarks in anisotropy plasma when it is slightly out-of-equilibrium \cite{Giataganas:2013zaa}, and also the properties of dissipation and fluctuations of Brownian particles \cite{Yeh_18_2}.
-Here, in the cases of far-from-equilibrium, we consider the time evolution of entanglement entropy between a strip region of width $2R$ and its outside region.
-To have the analytical expressions we focus on both large $R$ and small $R$ limits as compared to the horizon scale.
-In both cases, the early time and late time entanglement growth and its dependence on the scaling parameters in this model will be explored.
-Notice that in this study, the anisotropy effect is encoded in the effective bulk spacial dimension, $\tilde{d}$ as will be defined later, which is just $d$ in the isotropic theories.
-In addition, the entangled region we propose is to probe the anisotropic spatial coordinate with the scaling parameter, say $a_1$ relative to the scaling parameter $a_y$ in the bulk direction where there exists a free parameter $\Delta=a_1+a_y-4$, which is zero in \cite{Liu-s} and \cite{Fonda}.
-Apart from the strip case, we study the entanglement region bounded by a sphere of radius $R$ when the backgrounds are isotropic with $\Delta\neq 0$.
+In this paper, we extend some of these works by considering the Vaidya-like geometries that describe the formation of black branes with the general asymptotic anisotropic scaling symmetries including Lifshitz and hyperscaling violation.
+A holographic model in the static anisotropic background has been used to study the diffusion of heavy quarks in the anisotropy plasma when they are slightly out of equilibrium \cite{Giataganas:2013zaa}, and also the dissipation and fluctuation of Brownian particles within the linear response regions \cite{Yeh_18_2}.
+Here, in the cases of far-from-equilibrium states from holographic time-dependent anisotropic backgrounds, we consider the time evolution of entanglement entropy between a strip region of width $2R$ and its outside region.
+To have the analytical expressions we focus on both the large $R$ and small $R$ limits as compared to the horizon scale.
+In both cases, the early time and late time entanglement growth and its dependence on the scaling parameters are explored.
+Notice that in this study, the anisotropic effects are encoded in the effective bulk spacial dimension, $\tilde{d}$ as will be defined later, which is just $d$ in an isotropic theory.
+In addition, the entangled region we propose is to probe the anisotropic spatial coordinate with the scaling parameter, say $a_1$ relative to the scaling parameter $a_y$ in the bulk direction where there exists a free parameter $\Delta=a_1+a_y-4$ that is zero in \cite{Liu-s} and \cite{Fonda}.
+Apart from the strip case, we study the entanglement region bounded by a sphere of radius $R$ when the backgrounds are isotropic but with $\Delta\neq 0$.
 We thus mainly focus on the contributions from the nonzero $\Delta$ to the dynamics.
-Additionally, the constraints on these parameters from the null energy condition together with the constraints from the existences of the extremal surface are derived so that the allowed scaling behaviors of holographic entanglement entropy can be used to justify (or falsify) the holographic method from experiment tests and other methods on strongly coupled problems.
+Additionally, the constraints on these scaling parameters from the null energy conditions together with the constraints from the existence of the solution of the extremal surface are derived.
+Then the obtained holographic entanglement entropy can be used to justify (or falsify) the holographic method from the experiment tests and other methods on strongly coupled problems.